Published: Feb 12, 2020Time to read: 4mins Category: Recruitment

-In this candidate-driven market, recruiters live and die by how efficiently they can source and attract the right people for their organization.
+Successful recruiters live and die by how efficiently they can source and attract the right people for their organization.
 Everyone is looking for the next tool or trick that can help them accomplish this goal.
-More and more, savvy recruiters are turning to talent personas to help them create ‘molds’.
+More and more, savvy recruiters are turning to talent personas to help them create "molds".
 These molds tend to create successful employees and apply them to candidates to increase their chances at success.

 Talent personas are data-driven aggregate models of employee profiles.
 These profiles allow you to target specific skills and attributes that your hiring organization values, and recruit to scale for your organization.
 Think of talent personas as recruiting’s version of customer profiles.

 So how do you build one?
-Here are 4 ways to get started.
+Here are four ways to get started.

 1. Decide How Many Talent Personas Your Organization Needs